oreayo67/Oreoluwa-Ayodele-Portfolio/README.md

 # Work Experience
 # Data Analyst Intern @ CourseQR (March 2025 - October 2025)
-.
-Extracted raw datasets from various sources including Excel files, and web-based APIs for further analysis.
+* Extracted raw datasets from various sources including Excel files, and web-based APIs for further analysis.

-.
-Cleaned and preprocessed data using Excel functions and Power Bi by handling missing values, duplicates, and formatting inconsistencies.
+* Cleaned and preprocessed data using Excel functions and Power Bi by handling missing values, duplicates, and formatting inconsistencies.

-.
-Conducted exploratory data analysis (EDA) to understand patterns and spot outliers before model development or reporting.
+* Conducted exploratory data analysis (EDA) to understand patterns and spot outliers before model development or reporting.

-.
-Created interactive dashboards using Power BI to visualize key performance indicators (KPIs) and trends for business stakeholders.
+* Created interactive dashboards using Power BI to visualize key performance indicators (KPIs) and trends for business stakeholders.

-.
-Collaborated with team members to gather data requirements and present insights that informed decision-making.
+* Collaborated with team members to gather data requirements and present insights that informed decision-making.

-.
-Documented all data transformation steps and ensured reproducibility and clarity in the analytics workflow
+* Documented all data transformation steps and ensured reproducibility and clarity in the analytics workflow.